 Are copyrights included in the price?

 Yes.
 I like to keep my pricing simple and I don't like to make my clients feel like I’m nickel and diming them.
-However the actual ownership of the copyright will remain with me, the photographer, as is detail in your contract.
+However the actual ownership of the copyright will remain with me, the photographer, as is detailed in your contract.
 Access to copyrights is detailed in the "do you back up your work?" question below.

 Do you offer prints?
 And how much are they?